 Major Element of Abetment: Mens Rea

 The core element for constituting the offence of Abetment is the “Mens Rea” of the person.
 The term “mens rea” means the guilty intention to do an act.
-Thus, it is essential that the person shall have deliberate intention while instigating or supporting the main accused to do the act.
+Thus, the person must have deliberate intention while instigating or supporting the main accused to do the act.
 The Abetment can be assessed from facts to facts basis and it is mainly ascertained by the conduct of the person.
 It is essential to note that mere negligence or carelessness in the facilitation of a crime cannot make a person guilty under Section 107 of the IPC.

 Further, the mere involvement of a person in the happening of an event doesn’t fulfil the requirement of Abetment.
 The person shall necessarily have a guilty state of mind while doing the entire scheme of things.
 Under the offence of Abetment, the mens rea is an important element than actus reus (actual conduct) to accuse the guilty.